PaulSHahn2/emacssetup/README.md

 lisp functions are bound to modifier key combinations called *chords*.
 For example, *Cnt-X, Cnt-S* saves the contents of an *emacs* buffer to disk.
 In this case, an *emacs* function is bound to the chorded key combination: *Cnt-X, Cnt-S*.
-You could rebind if you to any other key in *emacs* if you wanted to.
+You could rebind it to any other key in *emacs* if you really wanted to.
+For example, *evil* is an *emacs* package to make emacs more useable for *vi/vim* users.
+Among other things, it provides alternate keybindings that mimic *vi/vim*.

 ## What are emacs macros?

-*emacs* means *editor macros*, or an editor that supported saving macros and lisp functions, binding them to key chords, and then replaying them when the chords were called.
+*emacs* means *editor macros*.
+It is an editor that supports saving macros and lisp functions in files, reading them when the editor was started, binding them to key chords according to setup files, and then replaying the macros and functions when the bound chords were typed.
 This was a core concept of the editor and was considered a "killer-feature" of its day.
-It differentiated *emacs* from most other editors.
+It differentiated *emacs* from most other editors, where a keys meaning was hard-coded and could not be re-configured.

 ## What are Kenesis keyboard macros?